Oleg Polunin

+Oleg Vladimirovitch Polunin (28 November 1914 – 1 July 1985) was an English botanist, teacher and traveller.

+History

-Oleg Vladimirovitch Polunin (November 1914 – July 1985) was an English botanist, teacher and traveller.
-He was one of three sons to the artists Vladimir (born in the Russian Empire) and Elizabeth Polunin.
-All three sons were interested in the natural sciences: Nicholas Polunin (1909–1997) was an arctic explorer and environmentalist, and Ivan Polunin (1920–2010) was a medical doctor, photographer and ethnographist.
+Born in Reading, Berkshire, England, United Kingdom, on 28 November 1914.
+He was one of three sons to the artists Vladimir and Elizabeth Polunin.
+All three sons were interested in the natural sciences: Nicholas Polunin (1909–1997) was an arctic explorer and environmentalist, Ivan Polunin (1920–2010) was a medical doctor, photographer and ethnographist and Tanya Polunin (1921–2009) was a piano teacher.

-Educated at Magdalen College, Oxford in biology faculty, Oleg Polunin taught at Charterhouse School in Godalming, Surrey, for over 30 years, later devoting his time to writing popular and authoritative guides to the flora of Europe and the Himalaya.
+He educated at Magdalen College, Oxford in biology faculty, Oleg Polunin taught at Charterhouse School in Godalming, Surrey, for over 30 years, later devoting his time to writing popular and authoritative guides to the flora of Europe and the Himalaya.
 His most well-known work is Flowers of Europe (1969), a classic text for both botanists and general readers.
 Polunin travelled widely in pursuit of samples and photographs, and he discovered several new species.

 He was awarded the Linnean Society’s H. H. Bloomer Award in 1983.

+Polunin died in Godalming, Surrey, England on the night of 1 July 1985.